GannettDigital/simulato/docs/_pages/best-practices.md

 Continue moving up the the folder structure until you can satisfy creating a unique `type` value.

 As you create components, you might want to create some that don't follow exactly with the system under test.
-Maybe you see a pattern of views using plain html text inputs, or a checkboxes frequently.
+Maybe you see a pattern of views using plain HTML text inputs, or a checkboxes frequently.
 Instead of having to model them in each view, you want to create a reusable component you can just call as a child to reduce model development time.
 There is also your entry component, the component that navigates into your system (usually just one).
 For these types of models, that don't relate one to one with a view of the system, they should be placed in folders outside file structure you are copying, but still under the components folder.

 ```
 - components